jegj/protondb-cli/README.md

 Check your Steam Deck game compatibility reports!

 Positionals:
-  game_name  Game's name for checking compatibility.
+  game_name  Game's name for checking compatibility and score.
                          [string] [ protondb-cli Use STDIN by default]

 Options: